Calvin Hemery: 2023: First Challenger final in five years, back in Top 200

 In July, Hemery reached the final at the 2023 Internationaux de Tennis de Troyes as a qualifier, his first final on the ATP Challenger Tour in more than five years, losing to fellow countryman Manuel Guinard, also a qualifier, in the final.
 In September, Hemery reached his second Challenger final of the year in Seville, losing to top seed and defending champion Roberto Carballés Baena in the final.

 Ranked No. 203, he received a wildcard for the qualifying competition at the 2023 Moselle Open in Metz, France and qualified for the main draw.

 He finished the season inside the top 200 at No. 191 on 13 November 2023.

 2025

 In July, Hemery reached the main draw of the Gstaad Open as a qualifier, his first ATP Tour main draw since 2023.
-He lost in the first round to Jerome Kym.
+He lost in the first round to Jérôme Kym.

+2026: Second Challenger title

+In May, Hemery won his second Challenger title in Brazzaville, defeating top seed Florent Bax in the final.